JamesGrigg/Project1Portfolio/index.md

 Today, Adon talked to me about the game and decided he wanted me to try and implement a HUD (Heads up display) into the app to try and make it easier for people to keep track of visual conditions, and objectives.
 He also mentioned that on Monday, we will be having an open day, and he wanted me to prepare a basic game for the kids to be able to play when they come in.
 We agreed that we could just use the simple game that already exists (which is to put the object into the sink), but have it so once the user puts an object into the sink, a visual condition is applied (and so on).
 I knew exactly where to begin on this and started implementing it.
 At first, I started working on the HUD, however I quickly realised that the way Unity handles a HUD type system inside VR was going to make things difficult.
 I got a basic HUD setup and then proceeded to work on the game.

 ### Reflection:
+This week I turned this prject into a game finally.
+It might not be a very good game, but it is a start.
+It will get tested on Monday at the Open day, and I will get some feedback on it and hopefully the feedback I get is positive.
+I am looking forward to getting some suggestions on what needs improved so I have things to work on.

 ## Week 10:
 ### Monday Class: